MikeAinOz/paradown/README.md

 # paradown
 Paradigm BI Table Download Custom Visual

-This is a test D3 Table visual with File-Saver added - purely experimental at this stage
+This is a D3 Table visual with File-Saver added - tested in Chrome

 https://www.npmjs.com/package/file-saver